decentraland/adr/docs/ADR-49-signed-fetch-v2.md

 ### CanonicalRequest

-To create a signature that includes information from your request an standardized (canonical) format is required.
-This ensures that when a Service receives the request, it can calculate the same signature that you calculated.
+To create a signature that includes information from your request a standardized (canonical) format is required.
+This ensures that when a Service receives the request, it calculates the same signature that you calculated.

 ```ts
   CanonicalRequest =